Fertility – Diagnosis, Symptoms, and Treatment

 What is Infertility?

-Infertility is a medical condition characterized by the inability to conceive after 1 year of regular unprotected intercourse in women age < 35.
-The diagnosis is made after 6 months of unprotected intercourse in women age > 35.
+Infertility is a medical condition characterized by the inability to conceive after 1 year of regular unprotected intercourse in women under the age of 35, or 6 months of unprotected intercourse in women over the age of 35.
 It can be caused by male factors, female factors, or both.
 It is most frequently due to female factors such as ovulatory dysfunction, fallopian tube dysfunction, or endometriosis.
-Male factors include hypogonadism, medical side effect (e.g., finasteride), or testicular varicoceles (dilated veins).
+Male factors include hypogonadism, medical side effects (e.g., finasteride), testicular varicoceles (dilated veins), or genetic defects in sperm.

 Male or female patients can also develop infertility due to pituitary adenoma.
 This is a pituitary tumor that results in hypogonadism and breast enlargement in men and menstrual irregularities in women.
 Hypogonadism in men can cause symptoms such as breast enlargement, lower energy levels, loss of libido, and erectile dysfunction.